chriscerrone/tools/step sequencing/README.md

 this section will detail how the auto sequencing actually works.

-in the "steps" subpatcher where all the text files are triggered, you'll see something like what's below. mostly the top section has to do with sending/receiving the cue triggers. the only main thing to look out for here is that the main step counter needs to be hooked up to a **receive sequenced-bangs**. otherwise, everything is going to happen in the red highlighted **seek-and-playstuff** subpatcher.
+in the "steps" subpatcher where all the text files are triggered, you'll see something like what's below. mostly the top section has to do with sending/receiving the cue triggers. otherwise, everything is going to happen in the red highlighted **seek-and-playstuff** subpatcher.

 <img src="imgs/steps.png" width="500" />